 What the above surveys did not tackle in detail was the challenges faced by employees and L&D departments with their learning programs.
 A recent survey by Oracle where they interviewed 600 people in the United States found that the main training hurdles included not enough time for training, not enough training, and training that isn’t relevant.

-The authors of the study noted that the lack of relevant and tailored training can be explained partly by the time that it takes an average L&D team to produce one training course.
-In their survey of 2,310 HR decision-makers of those that use a learning platform, most said it took a day or more to create one course and many said it took about a month or more!
+The study’s authors noted that the lack of relevant and tailored training can partly be explained by the time an average L&D team takes to produce one training course.
+In their survey of 2,310 HR decision-makers of those who use a learning platform, most said it took a day or more to create one course and many said it took about a month or more!

 A surprising 51 percent did not use any learning platforms for course creation which is both a detriment and an opportunity for L&D programs, regardless of their industry and L&D team size.